ShishirPatil/gorilla/inference/README.md

 You can either run Gorilla through our hosted [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1DEBPsccVLF_aUnmD0FwPeHFrtdC0QIUP?usp=sharing) or [chat with it using cli](#inference-using-cli).
 We also provide instructions for [evaluating batched prompts](#optional-batch-inference-on-a-prompt-file).
 Here, are the instructions to run it locally.

+New: We release `gorilla-mpt-7b-hf-v0` and `gorilla-falcon-7b-hf-v0` - two Apache 2.0 licensed models (commercially usable).

 `gorilla-7b-hf-v0` is the first set of weights we released :tada: It chooses from 925 HF APIs in a 0-shot fashion (without any retrieval).
 Update: We released `gorilla-7b-th-v0` with 94 (exhaustive) APIs from Torch Hub and `gorilla-7b-tf-v0` with 626 (exhaustive) APIs from Tensorflow.
 In spirit of openess, we do not filter, nor carry out any post processing either to the prompt nor response :gift: Keep in mind that the current `gorilla-7b-*` models do not have any geenric chat capability.
 We do have a model with all the 1600+ APIs which also has chat capability, which we release slowly to accommodate server demand.

-All delta weights hosted at [https://huggingface.co/gorilla-llm/](https://huggingface.co/gorilla-llm/).
+All gorilla weights hosted at [https://huggingface.co/gorilla-llm/](https://huggingface.co/gorilla-llm/).

 ### Install Dependencies